qrdlgit/misc/vouch.md

+Original thedebrief:  "INTELLIGENCE OFFICIALS SAY U.S. HAS RETRIEVED CRAFT OF NON-HUMAN ORIGIN"  https://thedebrief.org/intelligence-officials-say-u-s-has-retrieved-non-human-craft/
+NewsNation interviews with David Grusch / Whistleblower - https://www.youtube.com/@NewsNation/search?query=ufo%20whistleblower

-I am skeptical of Grusch, because when he talks he doesn't caveat carefully about what he's been told is true versus what he's verified personally.
+I am skeptical of David Grusch, because when he talks he doesn't caveat carefully about what he's been told is true versus what he's verified personally.
 He also claims to want to be an 'opinion leader'.

 But I'm also fascinated by the chorus of reasonably credible voices supporting him and/or his claims.